South Australian National Football League: 1946–1959: Post World War 2 and Port Adelaide 50s Dominance

 In 1954, the tradition of painting the chimney of the West End brewery in Hindley Street, then owned by the South Australian Brewing Company, with the team colours of the SANFL premier and runner-up began, when a West Adelaide player and employee Clarrie Cannon suggested painting the chimney in the West Adelaide colours, red and black, as the brewery was located in their territory.
 General manager C. R. Aitken agreed, but only if West Adelaide was the winning team that year.
 However Port Adelaide coach and captain, Fos Williams, said that he expected his team to win, and the men agreed that if Port Adelaide won, their colours would be painted on the chimney.
 Port Adelaide won that year, so the chimney was painted in black and white vertical stripes, but Williams suggested that a red stripe be painted below the black to honour the runners-up.

-Straight after the War Sturt won their Second Premiership.
-The next three years were dominated by Norwood.
-Port Adelaide, led by Fos Williams, dominated the 1950s winning seven premierships, including a record setting six Grand Final wins in a row from 1954 to 1959.
-This record also matched Norwood's six in a row in 1883, set before the advent of regular Grand Finals.

-Port Adelaide continued their dominance of the competition in the early 1960s with three more premierships by 1965.